At a Glance

 NordVPN Is the Best VPN for Netflix

 If you’re a Netflix customer, you’ll do well to select NordVPN as your VPN provider of choice.
-The provider does an excellent job of opening up access to Netflix content from around the globe.
+The provider does an excellent job of accessing Netflix content from around the globe.
 Its fast connection speeds mean you’ll never suffer an extended delay before enjoying the latest episode of the current object of your bingeing passion.

 The provider does an excellent job of protecting their customers’ privacy and does an equally excellent job of supporting customers when they need it.